 The Haven at Market Place is a RAD Transfer of Assistance from the former Skelton Place Public Housing Community.
-Construction on Haven Court, the 98-unit senior building, was complete in December of 2020 and units are ready for leasing.
-Haven Flats, the two 12 units buildings serving individuals with special needs are 100% leased.
+Construction on Haven Court, the 98-unit senior building, was complete in December of 2020 and all units have been leased.
+Haven Flats, the two 12 units buildings serving individuals with special needs are also 100% leased.

-Picture 2 - The Haven at Market Place Under Construction
+Picture 2 - The Haven at Market Place